himanshuRepo/Bibtex-Key-with-GUI/README.md

 Steps to Run:
 1) $ gBibText
-2) In the GUI, enter the complete path along Excel filename containing names of the paper(row-wise).
+2) In the GUI, enter the complete path of Excel file containing names of the paper(row-wise) [PaperList is a Template].
-3) The output file will store in the current working directory
+3) The output file will store in the current working directory and will be named as bibtexFile.xlsx; containing the bibtex        keys.

 Key extracting module is referred from: https://github.com/venthur/gscholar

 * Freely usable for non-commercial purposes.
 * This is in raw form.
-Improvements required.(Limitation: Only few Bibtex key can be fetched)
+Progress is going on.(Limitation: Only few Bibtex key can be fetched after Google Scholar prompts 'HTTP Error 503: Service Unavailable'.)